hamidahoderinwale/astro_site/src/pages/posts/stupidwriting.md

 An [anti-marketing approach](https://notes.nicolevanderhoeven.com/Anti-marketing) would be the next step, and I’ll see what the upcoming months bring in this regard.

-Regardless, I’ve gone from not caring to trying, and it's been fun.
+Regardless, I’ve gone from not caring to trying.
+It's been fun.

 ---